 This wine: Lanessan is in the Cussac commune, between St. Julien and Listrac-Medoc.
 Grown on deep gravel soils, a blend of 60% cabernet sauvignon, 36% merlot, with petit verdot, agglomerate cork closure, 14% abv, Ann et Vin, £20 (2015)

-Consumer tasting note: nose opens with dark berries, cedar and liquorice, touch of green pepper a giveaway for Bordeaux, touches of smoke and toast later; medium bodied but higher alcohol, more black berries with broom, cedar and warm liquorice.
+Consumer tasting note: nose opens with dark berries, cedar and liquorice, touch of green pepper a giveaway for Bordeaux, touches of smoke and toast later; medium bodied but higher alcohol, more black berries with gorse flower (delicate coconut-like), cedar and warm liquorice.
 Decent flavour concentration mirrored in the medium-long length.

 WSET style tasting note

 Appearance: clear and bright, deep intensity ruby, showing tears.

 Nose: clean, medium (+) intensity, developing, with aromas as they come, of dark berries, a creamy sense, cedar, gorse flower (delicate coconut-like) and liquorice, a little green pepper, black berry and black currant, then a deeper richer black liquorice, a little smoky, a low-key toastiness emerges later

 Palate: dry, medium (+) acidity, ripe fine-grained medium tannins, medium (+) alcohol and a medium body, medium intensity, with flavours of gorse flower and cedar, liquorice, ripe black currant and black berry.
 A medium (+) length, with a clean black berried and cedary finish.

 Quality: a good quality wine, acidity and tannins complement the alcohol and flavour intensity, well-integrated (not new or perhaps lightly toasted)* oak; lacks flavour intensity somewhat, modest flavour concentration, showing a little complexity with a cedary note from bottle ageing, with a decent length.